Bill Text: CA SB1490 | 2023-2024 | Regular Session | Chaptered

 This bill would expand the definition of a food delivery platform to cover the completion of those deliveries and to include beverage orders, as provided.

-Existing law prohibits a food delivery platform from arranging for the delivery of an order from a food facility without a specified agreement with the food facility.
+Existing law prohibits a food delivery platform from arranging for the delivery of an order from a food facility without first obtaining an agreement with the food facility expressly authorizing the food delivery platform to take orders and deliver meals prepared by the food facility.

 Existing law prohibits a food delivery platform from charging a customer a purchase price for food or beverage that is higher than the price posted on the food delivery platform’s internet website by the food facility at the time of the order.
 Existing law requires a food delivery platform to disclose to the customer and to the food facility a cost breakdown of each transaction, as described.
 Existing law requires the cost breakdown to include, among other information, the purchase price of the food and beverage and any tip or gratuity.
 Existing law defines “purchase price” as the price, as listed on the menu, for items contained in an online order and excludes from this definition the taxes or gratuities that make up the total amount charged to the customer of an online order.

-This bill would also exclude from the definition of “purchase price” fees, commissions, and surcharges that may make up the total amount charged to the customer of an online order.
-The bill would revise the above-described requirement to disclose the cost breakdown by, among other things, limiting the tip or gratuity disclosure requirement to those tips or gratuities that are payable to the delivery driver, courier, or food facility.
+This bill would also exclude from the definition of “purchase price” fees and commissions that may make up the total amount charged to the customer of an online order.
+The bill would revise the above-described requirement to disclose the cost breakdown by, among other things, limiting the tip or gratuity disclosure requirement to those tips or gratuities that are payable to the delivery driver or food facility.
 The bill would require a food delivery platform to disclose clearly and regularly to the food facility and the customer the status of the order, as specified.
-The bill would require a food delivery platform to provide the contact information of the food facility to the customer, as described.

 Vote: MAJORITY Appropriation: NO Fiscal Committee: NO Local Program: NO